 - They have the authority to hire, fire, or promote other employees or effectively recommend similar actions.

-Given the specificity of the test, a fair number of workers who operate in a supervisory capacity on an occasional basis, such as lead waiters or lead bartenders, or while performing their own customer service tasks, will likely still be eligible to share in tips.
+Given the specificity of the test, a fair number of workers who operate in a supervisory capacity on an occasional basis, such as lead waiters or lead bartenders,

 Employers who do take the tip credit are still prohibited from enforcing any tip-pooling system that shares tips with employees who do not customarily receive tips.